gbmhunter/blog/content/pcb-design/component-packages/chip-eia-component-packages/index.md

 {{< img src="comparison-of-various-smd-chip-capacitor-internal-designs-mlcc-licc-mpdigest.png" width="483px" caption="A comparison of the different internal designs of various SMD chip capacitors.
 Image from http://www.mpdigest.com/." >}}

 They are normally named the same as normal aspect chip capacitors except with the two numbers in reverse order, i.e. an 0603 sized capacitor now becomes a 0306 capacitor.

+## MEMS Oscillators

+Some MEMS oscillators uses chip package sizes, but with extra pins for power and ground.
+One common package size is 2012 (2.0x1.2mm) which is sometimes used for 32.768kHz crystal oscillators (XTAL):

+{{% img src="2012-smd-mems-oscillator-component-package.png" width="300px" caption="Photo of the underside of a MEMS oscillator in a modified (2 extra pins) 2012 (2.0x1.2mm) chip package.
+Image from https://www.mouser.com/ProductDetail/SiTime/SiT1533AI-H4-AA3-32768E/?qs=dMZC7um9hO9NUxlac12G7g%3D%3D." %}}